Here’s Why Bipolar Screening Tests May Be Helpful For You

 What is major depressive disorder?

-Along with periods of mania or hypomania, each type of bipolar disorder might include periods of depression—which may be known to some as major depressive disorder.
-It is not uncommon for depressive periods to immediately follow periods of mania or hypomania in some.
+Along with periods of mania or hypomania, each type of bipolar disorder might include periods of depression, known as depressive episodes.
+While they may seem comparable, depressive episodes are distinct from major depressive disorder.

-Similar to periods of mania or hypomania, the symptoms of a depressive period may disrupt a person’s day to day life.
-For example, someone experiencing a depressive period may have difficulty showing up at work or for their other commitments.
+Similar to those of mania or hypomania, the symptoms of a depressive period may disrupt a person’s day-to-day life.
+For example, someone experiencing a depressive episode may have difficulty showing up for work or other commitments.
+It is not uncommon for depressive periods to immediately follow periods of mania or hypomania.

-Symptoms of major depressive order can include:
+Symptoms of depressive episodes can include:

-• Noticeably depressed mood; feelings of sadness, hopelessness or excessive crying
+• Significant sadness, hopelessness, or excessive crying

-• A loss of interest or pleasure in social, personal or work-related activities
+• A loss of interest or pleasure in social, personal, or work-related activities

 • Significant weight loss or weight gain

-• Difficulty sleeping, or sleeping too much
+• Difficulty sleeping or sleeping too much

 • Restlessness or slowed behavior